What to expect at your child’s Occupational Therapy assessment

 At our Bondi Junction clinic, every Occupational Therapy assessment starts with the Occupational Therapist spending time getting to know your child.
 Young children always start an assessment with a play activity that they prefer.
 Older children start with a game that they are interested in.
 This allows the Occupational Therapists to develop some rapport before the formal testing begins.
 It isn’t just playing though.
 During this period of time the Occupational Therapists is already beginning to make observations about your child’s motor skills.
 This informal step in the assessment is a valuable part of the process.
 Depending on the age of the child and the concerns raised by you, the parent interview and informal assessments may form the majority of the assessment.

-Don’t be concerned about your child’s behavior during the Occupational Therapy assessment.
+Don’t be concerned about your child’s behaviour during the Occupational Therapy assessment.
 Some children are so shy they hardly talk, some throw tantrums, some desperately need to go to the toilet.
 This happens on a regular basis.
 The Occupational Therapists at Bondi Junction are very experienced and will handle children’s behaviour.

 The Occupational Therapist uses formal tests for older children.
 This allows us to breakdown many areas of development in a very specific way.
 It also allows our Occupational Therapists to compare your child’s performance to what is expected of most children their age.
 With this information we can determine the goals and objectives for Occupational Therapy intervention.
 Parents are welcome to observe formal part of the Occupational Therapy assessment.